Modal verbs

 • Complete sentences with modal verbs.

-Modal verbs exercise 5
+Modal verbs exercise 5 | Modal verbs exercise 6

-• Choose correct answers (multiple choice).
+• Choose correct answers in the multiple choice quiz.

 Can - Be able to